Ladvien/ladvien.github.io/_posts/2019-05-26-data-analytics-mysql-localhost-setup.md

 ## Datatypes
 In SQL, every field has something called a "datatype."
 You can think of a datatype as a tag on your data tell the computer how to read them.

 Ultimately, a computer can't make sense of any human-words.
 It has to convert everything into `0` and `1` before it understand its.
-Think of a datatype is telling the computer "That word is in French and this other word is English."
-Then, the computer knows how to translate those correctly.

-If this was left up to the computer entirely, it might see a word and say, "Oh, yah, this is one of those French words," when it is actually English, thus, the conversion to `0` and `1`s are incorrect.
+If this conversion was left up to the computer entirely, it might see a word and say, "Oh, yah, this is one of those French words," when it is actually English, thus, the conversion to `0` and `1`s are incorrect.

 You may have encountered this in a spreadsheet.
 If you open a spreadsheet and see something like

 ![xkcd-types](../images/data-analytics-series/mysql_setup_59.png)

 The data I actually provided the spreadsheet were: